 MAX: To the bowl!
 To the seat!
 To the water closet!
 How do you think I got ahead in this world?
 One step leading to another, one man introducing me to another man!
 A name leads to a job!
 Then a hand to a shovel to a paycheck!
 There’s a pattern, there’s a logic to Life, and there’s no time for dreams!

-Young Rube Goldberg’s father knows exactly what’s best for him – follow the logic of life to your humdrum destiny!
+THE STORY: Young Rube Goldberg’s father knows exactly what’s best for him – follow the logic of life to your humdrum destiny!
 But Rube wants to be an artist, and he can only find his dream the hard way: via a Muse and a Sewer pipe and an invisible Boob.

-Young Rube, with music and lyrics by Matty Selman, is a libretto I’m quite proud of.
+THE BACKSTORY: Young Rube, with music and lyrics by Matty Selman, is a libretto I’m quite proud of.
 Innately silly, it asks a very serious question: what is the path of an artist, of anyone, really, toward the point and purpose of a life?
 How does one get from A to B, let alone to M or Z?
 And Rube Goldberg gives us the answer.

 As in Steeplechase, Matty wrote a version of the play without me, then generously welcomed me aboard.
 George W. George, Rube Goldberg’s son, was a friend of Matty’s, and incredibly supportive of the process and its outcome.
 Several new songs were written, the play was given a new structure, and eventually was put on its cartoon feet.
 It was workshopped several times at the Gathering at Bigfork in Bigfork, Montana, then first produced at the Hope Summer Repertory Theatre in southwestern Michigan, followed by a professional premiere at the Repertory Theatre of Saint Louis.
 I did a good deal of work on the show during these productions, and finalized the current play afterwards.